About This Listing

 - There are a steps off your side of the deck leading right to the water's edge.

 - My room is a studio apt.
-Like any neighbor, I will never come into your home!
-You'll only see me ifyou choose to.
-Since I can't receive text messages, we can communicate by email or our Airbnb chat.
+Like any neighbor, I don't come into your home!
+We can communicate by email or our Airbnb chat, but no texting available.

 Interaction with Guests

-- For your privacy I won't interact with you unless you want, but both my dog & I are friendly, outgoing & I love to help!
+- I won't interact with you unless you want, but both my dog & I are friendly, outgoing & love to help!
 I can't receive texts, but we can communicate through email & our Airbnb conversation.
+I don't even own a cell phone.

 - My immune system was destroyed by Lyme disease, so during cold/flu season I avoid direct contact but as said we can communicate through Airbnb messages or email.